Last updated: 24 June 2021

 However, we ask that personal contact be kept to a minimum during services to minimise the risk of exposure for everyone in attendance.

 Anyone who has returned from overseas in the last 14 days will not be permitted to attend a funeral service.
-Equally, those who have come into contact with a diagnosed person cannot attend.
+Equally, those who have encounter a diagnosed person cannot attend.

 During this period, we need to change our service regarding the compilation of tribute slideshows.